-ITEM REQUIREMENT CONSEQUENCES PANTS/SHORTS Must be worn at the waistline.
-SKIRTS, DRESSES AND JUMPERS Sagging pants/shorts are not allowed.
-A long shirt over sagging pants does not meet this requirement.
-Must not be worn with holes up to waist level or over the knee.
-Failure to comply with this rule will result in: -Referral the administration and the student will be given a belt to wear. -Multiple offenses will result in further consequences as determined by the principal SKIRTS, DRESSES AND JUMPERS •Must be worn at the knee or no more than three inches above the knee.
-TIGHTS AND LEGGINGS Tights and/or leggings may only be worn under skirts, dresses, or jumpers.
-May not be worn alone.
-TOPS No strapless tops or midriffs HAIR No satin bonnets, do rags, or bandanas.
-HATS, CAPS, HOODIES, AND SUNGLASSES •Students may not wear these items in the building.
+ITEM REQUIREMENT CONSEQUENCES

+PANTS/SHORTS Must be worn at the Failure to comply with

+Thirtis, should waistline. this rule will result in:

+SKIRTS, DRESSES AND -Referral the

+JUMPERS administration and the

+student will be given a

+• Sagging pants/shorts are not

+allowed.
+A long shirt over belt to wear.

+sagging pants does not meet -Multiple offenses will

+this requirement. result in further

+Must not be worn with holes consequences as

+up to waist level or over the determined by the

+knee. principal

+SKIRTS, DRESSES AND Must be worn at the knee or

+JUMPERS no more than three inches

+above the knee.

+TIGHTS AND LEGGINGS •Tights and/or leggings may

+only be worn under skirts,

+dresses, or jumpers.

+•May not be worn alone.

+TOPS No strapless tops or midriffs

+HAIR • No satin bonnets, do rags, or

+bandanas.

+HATS, CAPS, HOODIES, •Students may not wear these

+AND SUNGLASSES items in the building.